Religion and Society

 Take a journey through the landscape of culture and society where you will study the impact of divine belief on the origins, development and structure of humanity.

 1 year full-time, 2 years part-time

-This course looks at religion from anthropological and sociological perspectives.
-Durham has particular strengths in the study of Mormonism, death, dying and disposal, religion and emotion, religion/faith and globalisation, religion and politics, contemporary evangelicalism and post-evangelicalism, and religion and generational change.
-It also boasts the Centre for Death and Life Studies.
+The theme and tone of the course reflects the academic strengths that the Department possesses; in particular, Mormonism, death, dying and disposal, religion and emotion, religion/faith and globalisation, religion and politics, contemporary evangelicalism and post-evangelicalism, and religion and generational change.

 The standard entry requirement is a BA (Honours) degree (UK 2:1 or equivalent, for example, a GPA of 3.7 on a 4.0 scale) in Theology, Religious Studies or a related discipline.